daviswill2/rancher-docs/docs/how-to-guides/advanced-user-guides/enable-experimental-features/rancher-on-arm64.md

 :::caution

-Running on an ARM64 dual stack platform is currently an experimental feature and is not yet officially supported in Rancher.
-Therefore, we do not recommend using ARM64 dual stack based nodes in a production environment.
+Running on an ARM64 mixed architecure platform is currently an experimental feature and is not yet officially supported in Rancher.
+Therefore, we do not recommend using ARM64 mixed architecure based nodes in a production environment.

 :::